dulalkabin99/More_control_structure/readme.md

-"This is  a initial program for process customer record"
+"This is  a initial program for process customer record and Employees pay program"